 The weight of a motorbike is an often-overlooked aspect, as bikers are more commonly drawn to the more glamorous specifications such as top speed, power and acceleration.
 So, it is important to consider the effects on your ride of a heavier motorcycle.

-A heavier motorcycle will present a different challenge even if you are an experienced rider, and for a novice rider it may present a frustrating deviation from the fundamentals that you have been taught which could make the overall learning process more difficult.
+Heavier motorcycles are often harder to ride.
+Heavier motorcycles will present a different challenge even if you are an experienced rider, and for a novice rider it may present a frustrating deviation from the fundamentals that you have been taught which may make the learning process more difficult.

 Every biker has their own riding style and over years of riding this becomes instinctive.
 Riding a heavier bike will require you to deviate from this style, which can change the way you ride completely.
 Below, we will go into more detail about the effects of riding a heavier motorcycle.